Mathnerd314/stroscot/docs/Programs.rst

 - replying to a post (creates its own post)
 - reacting to a post (upvote, downvote, save, hide)

+As far as theme, Goodreads has received a lot of criticism and there might be room to replace it.

 Terminal / text editor
 --------------------------------